 The APM PMQ (along with it’s precursor APM PFQ) is the highly popular project management training framework from the APM, and with a strong focus on negotiation skills, this could be just the PM course to take if you feel yours could be improved.
 Negotiations are often dependent on your soft skills, such as your ability to communicate, to empathise, to relate and to build relationships, as much as they are on your ability to construct a well-reasoned case to support your requirement.

-The APM PMQ is one of only a few project management qualifications to put a strong emphasis on soft skills, as well as teaching a range of techniques and strategies to help you achieve excellence in project management.
+The APM PMQ (previously know as the APMP) is one of only a few project management qualifications to put a strong emphasis on soft skills, as well as teaching a range of techniques and strategies to help you achieve excellence in project management.